-"(The hypocrites) enjoin evil and forbid what is good;...
-They have forgotten God; so God is punishing them of this forgetfulness".
-(Qur'ān, 9:67).
+"(The hypocrites) enjoin evil and forbid what is good;.
+They have forgotten God; so God is punishing them of This forgetfulness".
+(Qur'an,

-TODAY, at the risk of being branded as 'out-of-date', I want to comment upon this materially developed and spiritually decayed civilization of our time.
+Today, at the risk of being branded as 'out-of-date', I want to comment upon this materially developed and spiritually decayed civilization of our time.
 A civilization in course of time reaches its highest peak; and then its glory turns into vain glory; it becomes drunk of its power and achievements.
 And then it goes down the path of decay; and, finally, to death.